What is Theoretical Physics?

 Trinity is a world renowned university for physics and mathematics with a long tradition of excellence in teaching and research.
 The course offers a unique mixture of pure and applied mathematics and physics courses taught by faculty with international reputations in their research fields.
 The School of Physics has excellent first, second and third year laboratories for teaching experimental physics.
 The School of Physics is affiliated with Trinity’s world renowned nanoscience institute (CRANN, the Centre for Research on Adaptive Nanostructures and Nanodevices) and the associated advanced microscopy lab (AML).

 In the School of Mathematics students will be taught by active researchers working in areas of theoretical physics, such as string theory, quantum field theory and general relativity, as well as pure mathematicians.
 The School of Mathematics provides its own computing network comprising a dozen Linux machines acting as servers and about 60 workstations for undergraduates and staff.
-In addition, the school boasts the finest mathematics research library in Ireland, with over sixteen thousand books and a current subscription to over one hundred journals.
+In addition, the school boasts the finest mathematics research library in Ireland, with more than 16,000 books and a current subscription to 100+ journals.
 Assessment for courses is through a mixture of laboratory reports, presentations and end-of-semester exams.

-The teaching of physics is divided into two modules (each of 10 credits) in each of the first two years and 5 credit lecture and 10 credit practical/project modules in the third and fourth years.
+Physics teaching is split into two modules (each 10 credits) in the first two years and a 5-credit lecture and 10-credit project modules in the third and fourth years.

 Optional courses are in:

-This is a presentation by Jan Manschot giving an outline of the Theoretical Physics course in Trinity College.
+This is a presentation by Jan Manschot giving an outline of the Theoretical Physics course in Trinity College Dublin.